 Health systems across the U.S. are struggling to meet a daunting challenge: reduce health care costs while providing high-quality care to the sickest, most vulnerable patients.
 Other countries have responded to similar challenges by expanding their use of community health workers (CHWs), frontline health workers who are trusted members of the community and share life experiences with their patients.
 CHWs are inexpensive and have shown to be effective in improving the health outcomes of marginalized populations.

 U.S. health systems have lagged in utilizing CHWs due to the absence of a scientifically-proven, standardized CHW model that is easy to implement and utilize.

-Seeking to close that gap, Dr. Shreya Kangovi and her team developed IMPaCT, an exportable model for care in which CHWs provide structured advocacy, social support and navigation to help low socioeconomic status patients achieve their health goals.
+Seeking to close that gap, Shreya Kangovi, MD and her team developed IMPaCT, an exportable model for care in which CHWs provide structured advocacy, social support, and navigation to help low socioeconomic status patients achieve their health goals.
 Shortly after a center was established to foster the model, Kangovi started to receive requests from other health systems and payers interested in implementing the IMPaCT model.
 However, the team did not have the infrastructure or capacity necessary for dissemination.